-- 5.9 CIL operates as a square metre charge that would be applied to developments based on their viability, and how much money is needed to deliver the infrastructure required to support the growth of an area.
+- 5.10 CIL operates as a square metre charge that would be applied to developments based on their viability, and how much money is needed to deliver the infrastructure required to support the growth of an area.
 Money raised by CIL would be kept in a single pot and spent on a range of specified infrastructure schemes.
 Parish and Town Councils would receive 15-25% of the CIL raised in their areas and up to 5% of the CIL raised can be used to fund its administration.
-Infrastructure to be funded by CIL cannot be also funded by S106 or S278 agreements. - 5.10 CIL can help deliver the infrastructure needed to support sustainable development and would be part of a toolkit of funding mechanisms. - 5.11 Due to the limitations on the pooling of S106 agreements, CIL is recognised as having a key role in the delivery of strategic items of infrastructure which can meet the combined effects of several developments.
-In particular there is considered to be a potential future role for CIL in aiding the delivery of some highways and transport, education, open space, green, flooding and social infrastructure.
-The City Council will continue to work with partners to broaden its understanding of infrastructure needs and delivery mechanisms and ultimately conclude whether the introduction of CIL will be beneficial to support implementation of the Local Plan.
-If CIL is implemented, it is important to recognise that it would not in itself fund all of the required infrastructure, but instead would represent an additional source of funding which could be used either in isolation, or in combination, to aid delivery.
+Infrastructure to be funded by CIL cannot be also funded by S106 or S278 agreements. - 5.11 CIL can help deliver the infrastructure needed to support sustainable development and would be part of a toolkit of funding mechanisms.
+If implemented however, it is important to recognise that it would not in itself fund all of the required infrastructure, but instead would represent an additional source of funding which could be used either in isolation, or in combination, to aid delivery. - 5.12 Due to the limitations on the pooling of S106 agreements and the nature of current infrastructure needs, CIL is recognised as having a potentially key role to play in the delivery of strategic items of infrastructure which can meet the combined effects of several developments.
+In particular its relevance with regards to aiding the delivery of highways/transport and education infrastructure within the District is, based on the emerging evidence, increasingly obvious.
+Consequently it is recognised that the City Council, working with partners as appropriate and relevant, will now need to actively explore the potential of CIL in supporting implementation of Carlisle's Local Plan.
+Ultimately the need for a timely resolution on whether or not to implement CIL is also recognised not least to ensure that CIL is in place in advance of the majority of Local Plan sites being brought forward.